Tonmoy-nita/QuickChat-An_Chat_App/README.md

 ---

+---

-### Project Structure
+## Project Structure
+Adjust paths to reflect your repository layout.

-The project is organized into two main directories: client for the frontend React application and server for the backend Node.js API.
+The project is organized into two main directories: client for the frontend React application and server for the backend Node.js API. quick-chat/

-quick-chat/
 ├── client/
 │ ├── public/